-- Anatomic-physiological bases of speech, language, and hearing
+- the anatomic-physiological bases of speech, language, and hearing

-- Language acquisition and the role of biology, cognition, environment, and culture
+- the role of biology, cognition, environment, and culture in language acquisition